 The recipe also calls for coffee but you can substitute flat cola if you’re not a coffee fan, although you won’t actually taste the coffee.

-Start by whisking the dry ingredients together.
-In a separate bowl, whisk together the sugar, butter, and oil, then whisk in the eggs and Frangelico (or vanilla).
+- In a separate bowl, whisk together the sugar, butter, and oil

 How to make Nutella ganache

-The chocolate Nutella cake filling we’re using here isn’t technically a ganache, which is just a mixture of chocolate and heavy cream–it’s the stuff you make truffles with.
+The chocolate Nutella cake filling we’re using here isn’t technically a ganache, which is just a mixture of chocolate and heavy cream–ganache is the stuff you make truffles with.
 Regular ganache sets up firmer than this one, but Nutella “ganache” is delicious nonetheless.

-Start by putting your Nutella into a heat-proof bowl—this is a bowl that won’t be damaged by heat.
-Warm your heavy cream in a small saucepan until it just begins to steam.
-Alternatively, you can heat your cream in the microwave until it’s very hot, just watch carefully so it doesn’t boil.
+- Start by putting your Nutella into a heat-proof bowl—this is a bowl that won’t be damaged by heat

-The frosting we’re using is a standard American buttercream, which is just butter or shortening, powdered sugar, and flavorings.
+This Nutella frosting is a standard American buttercream and it’s super easy to make–just butter or shortening, powdered sugar, and flavorings.
 AND SALT!
 Most frosting recipes call for salt, which might sound weird since ideally frosting is sweet.

 But a small amount of salt added to sweets helps bring out the flavors in frosting (or whatever you’re making) so you can taste the Nutella or vanilla or chocolate or whatever else, rather than just tasting sugar.